Genivia/ugrep-indexer/README.md

 (`--invert-match`), `--filter`, `-P` (`--perl-regexp`) and `-Z` (`--fuzzy`).
 Option `-c` (`--count`) with `--index` automatically enables `--min-count=1` to skip all files with zero matches.

+Regex patterns are converted internally by ugrep with option `--index` to hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
+Therefore, first characters of a regex pattern to search are most critical to limit so-called false positive matches that will slow down searching.

 ### Q: What is indexing accuracy?